Chapter 1 HTML

 example-01-01.html and the other examples we create in this chapter—can be made with HTML alone.

 HTML code consists of HTML elements.
-An HTML element contains text and/or other elements.
+An HTML element may contain text and/or other elements.
 This makes HTML code hierarchical.
 An HTML element consists of a start tag, followed by the element content, followed by an end tag.
 A start tag is of the form

 <elementName> and an end tag is of the form